AltCampus/box-model/README.md

 ## 1. Display properties

-In the earlier discussion, we know that by default there are two types elements, block-level elements, and inline-level elements.
-We have seen the difference between both the elements.
+From the earlier discussion, we know that by default there are two types elements, block-level elements, and inline-level elements.
+We have seen the difference between them.
 We also covered block-level elements always starts from a new line and takes the available width and inline-level elements take the space as much as it requires according to the content and lines up one after the other.
 In an HTML document, the block-level or the inline-level elements or something else, are all determined by the display property.
-So, according to that, every element has a default display property value.
+Therefore, every element has a default display property value.
 It can be block, inline, inline-block, and none.
 There are a few more which we will discuss later on, for now, let's cover all these four display property values.
 As we all know we can overwrite any property values in CSS, in a similar way we can also overwrite the default display property values.
-It means we can block to inline or inline-block and inline to block or inline-block etc. Let's see how we can do this.
+It means we can make block to inline or inline-block and inline to block or inline-block etc. Let's see how we can do this.

 ## 2. Block Vs Inline Vs Inline-Block